 In addition to the cost of the settlements as well as the judgments rendered against FedEx Ground, the company has incurred very considerable legal fees for its own lawyers defending these legal proceedings around the country.
 Few businesses can afford to defend themselves against a rash of lawsuits or afford to pay multi-million dollar judgments and settlements.

 How can a business, which makes use of independent contractors, avoid or minimize independent contractor misclassification liability?
-As noted in our White Paper, there are alternatives that businesses can take to avoid or minimize such misclassification liability, including restructuring, re-documenting, and re-implementing their business models; voluntary or government-sponsored reclassification; or redistribution of independent contractor through the use of a workforce management or staffing firm.
+As noted in my White Paper, there are alternatives that businesses can take to avoid or minimize such misclassification liability, including restructuring, re-documenting, and re-implementing their business models; voluntary or government-sponsored reclassification; or redistribution of independent contractor through the use of a workforce management or staffing firm.

 Most businesses built on an independent contractor model or that use a substantial number of 1099ers prefer to maintain their business model by opting for the first alternative: restructuring their independent contractor relationships to enhance compliance with applicable state and federal labor, tax, and employee benefit laws.
 This alternative can be accomplished through the use of IC Diagnostics™, a process developed, refined, and improved over a period of over four years, using proprietary diagnostic tools to assess the level of compliance and guide the restructuring, re-documentation, and re-implementation to minimize exposure to liability under various federal and state laws.